varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -p <param=value>

-  Set the parameter specified by param to the specified value, see `List of Parameters`_ for details.
+  Set the parameter specified by param to the specified value, see :ref:`varnish-params(7)` for details.
 This option can be used multiple times to specify multiple parameters.

 -s <[name=]type[,options]>